tillitis/tkey-verification/README.md

 where `blake2s` is the hash function BLAKE2s from [RFC 7693](https://www.rfc-editor.org/info/rfc7693).

 There are two parts to verifying a TKey.
-First what the provider does during provisioning, then what the user does during verification:
+First what the vendor does during provisioning, then what the user does during verification:

-- Provisioning: The provider signs a message containing the Unique Device Identifier (UDI), a digest over the observed firmware, and the signer's public key.
+- Provisioning: The vendor signs a message containing the Unique Device Identifier (UDI), a digest over the observed firmware, and the signer's public key.